Customise Macos XQuartz : xinitrc doesn’t work

 For when that doesn't just work, this page goes through the complications and the further steps you may need.
 We will take a netcore csproj file as the start, and make it also build for a netframework target.

-The simplest way to do the reverse—to make an older netframework project multi-target—is to first migrate it to a netcore project then carry on from here.
+The simplest way to do the reverse—to make an older netframework project multi-target—is to first migrate it to a netcore project, either by manually migrating to netcore or by using the .NET upgrade assistant in Visual Studio.
 Honest.
 The new csproj file is a fraction of the complexity of the old-style projects, and it handles both NetFramework and NetCore very simply.
 A first-migrate-to-core approach is much simpler and faster than trying to make an old-style project file handle dotnetcore (if it were even possible).

 These are the steps in outline: